user profile avatar

 Bio

-My name is Brendan, and I hail from San Diego, California.
-I am currently a freshman at Texas A&M University located in College Station, Texas.
-I am a member of the Texas A&M Corps of Cadets, which is a military institution.
-Additionally, I participate in the Texas A&M Fish (freshmen) Drill Team color guard.
-We are scheduled to compete in February 2026 at a national drill team competition in New Orleans, Louisiana.
-Furthermore, I am presently a police cadet at the El Cajon Police Department, where I have accumulated over 500 hours of volunteering.
-I am diligently studying, and during my first semester, I achieved a GPA of 3.5.
-My goal is to complete the US Air Force ROTC program and graduate from Texas A&M, with the ultimate aspiration of becoming a US Air Force officer.
+My name is Brendan, and I come from San Diego, California.
+I am currently a freshman pursuing a degree in History at Texas A&M University, which is situated in College Station, Texas.
+I am part of the Texas A&M Corps of Cadets, a military organization.
+In addition, I am involved with the Texas A&M Fish (freshmen) Drill Team color guard.
+We achieved the title of Collegiate National Champions at the Tulane drill competition held in New Orleans in February 2026.
+Moreover, I am currently a police cadet at the El Cajon Police Department, where I have volunteered for over 500 hours.
+I am studying hard, and during my first semester, I earned a GPA of 3.5.
+My ambition is to complete the US Air Force ROTC program and graduate from Texas A&M, with the ultimate goal of becoming a US Air Force officer.

 Education